cgoncalves94/StarlingBank-Technical-Challenge/Readme.md

-# RoundUp Application
+# Starling Bank Technical Challenge

-The RoundUp Application is a Java-based application that calculates the total round-up amount from transactions, creates a savings goal, and transfers the round-up amount to the savings goal.
+The RoundUp feature is a Java-based application designed to help users automatically round up transactions to the nearest pound and save the difference.

+## Project Structure

+The project adheres to the separation of concerns principle and is organized into the following packages:

+- `api` - Classes for interacting with the Starling Bank API.
+- `service` - Business logic for managing accounts, transactions, and savings goals.
+- `exceptions` - Custom exceptions for error handling.
+- `util` - Utility classes for common functionalities like rounding up calculations and user input handling.
+- `model` - Data models representing the core business objects.

 ## Main Classes

-- `api/StarlingClient.java`: This class is a client for interacting with the Starling Bank API.
-It provides methods to perform various operations, such as retrieving account details, getting transactions between specific timestamps, checking savings goals, creating savings goals, and adding money to savings goals.
-This class requires an access token to authenticate with the Starling Bank API.
-The access token should be provided when constructing an instance of `StarlingClient`.
+- `StarlingClient` - Facilitates communication with the Starling Bank API endpoints.
+- `AccountService` - Manages account-related operations.
+- `TransactionService` - Handles retrieval and processing of transaction data.
+- `SavingsGoalService` - Oversees the creation and updating of savings goals.
+- `ApiException` and `ServiceException` - Defines exceptions for API and service layer errors.

-- `service/RoundUpCalculator.java`: This class provides methods to calculate the round-up amount for transactions and the total round-up amount for a list of transactions.
+- `RoundUpCalculator` - Calculates the round-up amount from a list of transactions.

-- `RoundUpApplication.java`: This class represents the RoundUpApplication which is responsible for calculating the total round-up amount from transactions, creating a savings goal, and transferring the round-up amount to the savings goal.
+- `UserInputHandler` - Provides methods for handling user input within the application.
+- `Account`, `Transaction`, `SavingGoal`, `Amount` - Representations of the respective domain entities.
+The `Amount` class typically encapsulates monetary values, handling currency and minor units.
+- `ApplicationRunner` - Orchestrates the flow of the application logic.
+- `Main` - Entry point for the application, responsible for initializing and starting the application.

 ## Dependencies

-This project uses Maven for dependency management.
-The main dependencies include:
+The project uses Maven for managing dependencies.
+Key libraries include:

-- `org.apache.httpcomponents:httpclient:4.5.14` for making HTTP requests.
+- `httpclient` - For HTTP protocol support.
+- `jackson-databind` - For JSON parsing and serialization.
+- `junit-jupiter-api`, `mockito-core`, `assertj-core` - For unit testing and assertions.
+- `slf4j-api` - For logging.
-- `com.fasterxml.jackson.core:jackson-databind:2.16.1` for JSON processing.
+- `json` - For additional JSON handling capabilities.
-- `org.json:json:20231013` for handling JSON data.

-Please refer to the `pom.xml` file for the complete list of dependencies.
+## Validate the Access Token
+- Go to the Starling Bank Developers Account and refresh/generate a new access token.

 ## How to Run

+Ensure you have Java and Maven installed on your system before proceeding.

-1. Clone the repository to your local machine.
+1. Clone the repository:
-2. Navigate to the project directory.
+2. Navigate to the project directory:
-3. Ensure you have a valid access token set in the `roundup/resources/config.properties` file.
+3. Add a valid access token to `config.properties` in the value `ACCESS_TOKEN`.
-4. Build the project using Maven by running the command `mvn clean install`.
+4. Build the project: `mvn clean install`
-5. Run the application using the command `java -cp target/roundup-1.0-SNAPSHOT.jar com.goncalves.RoundUpApplication`.
+5. Run the application: `java -cp target/roundup-1.0-SNAPSHOT.jar com.starlingbank.Main`
-6. When prompted, enter the start and end dates for the transactions in the format `YYYY-MM-DD`.
-7. If there are no existing savings goals, you will be prompted to create a new one by entering a name, target amount, and currency for the goal.

 ## Author